jgiacomini/Tiny.RestClient/README.md

 ![Build status](https://ci.appveyor.com/api/projects/status/08prv6a3pon8vx86?svg=true)

 Tiny.RestClient make easier the dialog between your API and your application.
-It hide all the complexity of communication, deserialisation ...
+It hides all the complexity of communication, deserialisation ...

 ## Platform Support